xsawyerx/melian/README.md

 Melian is a blazing-fast, in-memory cache server written in C.

-It keeps entire database tables in memory and automatically refreshes them on a schedule, making read-heavy lookups near instantaneous (sub-millisecond) while staying simple and predictable.
+It keeps entire or partial database tables in memory and automatically refreshes them on a schedule, making read-heavy lookups near instantaneous (sub-millisecond) while staying simple and predictable.

 Example: